What is Crawl Depth?

 Crawl Depth vs. Click Depth: What is the Difference?

-Many use crawl depth and click depth interchangeably, but these are two distinct concepts.
+Many use crawl depth and click depth interchangeably, but while related, these two are two distinct concepts.

 At face value, click depth and crawl depth might look similar.
 In an average website, the homepage has a click and crawl depth of 0.
 And this value increases the farther a page is from the homepage.

-The difference between the two depends on which perspective you’re viewing it from.
-Click depth is from the user’s perspective, while crawl depth is from the viewpoint of web crawlers.
+One difference between the two is the perspective which you’re viewing it from: Click depth is from the user’s perspective, while crawl depth is from Googlebot’s viewpoint.

 Why is Crawl Depth Important for SEO?